alpayozkan/PixelwisePlanarity/readme.md

 # Planar Surface Detection and Segmentation

-Clean, restructured codebase for planar surface detection and segmentation from RGB-D images.
+Clean, restructured codebase for planar surface detection and segmentation from RGB images.

 ## Structure